roblebob/UltradianX/README.md

 ### Business Logic

+The workflow to setup the app is, whenever you start, your order the _Adventures_ by their _Priority_ for the entire day cycle, starting now.
+Since their exists a magnitude of different ways to distribute _Priorities_ representing the same ordering, finding out their different experiences while synchronizing as a user to the app, might be interesting.

 To have different Strategies for updating the _Priority_, may be key to enable different use cases.

 ### Clockify API

 Although some basics are already implemented within the presented prototype, they need to be generalized to new users, including account management and workspaces within clockify.
 At present, the communication to the clockify server is only one sided, which might be subject to change.

-### Paid vs. Free version
+### Paid vs. Free version (_maybe!_)

 In the Free version, like in Reaper, when starting the app,